What ABC News Left Out

 University of Phoenix has established a free program called University Orientation – available to anyone with fewer than 24 college credits beginning in November – that enables students to experience our University before they make any financial commitment.
 This helps students fully understand the commitment it takes to attend classes and see if it’s right for them.

-Fact: Our enrollment advisors are motivated by one thing: the success of our students.
+Fact: Our enrollment representatives are motivated by one thing: the success of our students.

-We support the federal government’s proposed regulations on incentive compensation and 18 months ago we began piloting an evaluation and compensation system for our enrollment advisors which removes the “recruitment factor” from the enrollment process.
-We are firmly committed to changing the way enrollment advisors are paid and evaluated.
-As we announced several months ago, beginning this fall, we are eliminating enrollment targets as a component of our enrollment advisor’s compensation and evaluation.
-We believe this will eliminate speculation about enrollment advisor’s motivations and ensure that their focus is squarely on the needs and interests of students.
+We support the federal government’s proposed regulations on incentive compensation and 18 months ago we began piloting an evaluation and compensation system for our enrollment representatives which removes the “recruitment factor” from the enrollment process.
+We are firmly committed to changing the way enrollment representatives are paid and evaluated.
+As we announced several months ago, beginning this fall, we are eliminating enrollment targets as a component of our enrollment representative’s compensation and evaluation.
+We believe this will eliminate speculation about enrollment representative’s motivations and ensure that their focus is squarely on the needs and interests of students.

 Fact: We are committed to ensuring that prospective students receive factual, useful information about the University.